wp-plugins/easy-translator-lite/readme.txt

 = Past =

+* V3.20: Compatibility with WP3.7.
+Some minor documentation changes.
+[Nov 9, 2013]
 * V3.10: Compatibility with WP3.6.
 Some additional tooltips to help the user.
 [Aug 15, 2013]
 * V3.01: Documentation changes only.
 [May 21, 2013]
 * V3.00: Major upgrade with blog page translation as well as Google translate to seed plugin translation.
 [May 20, 2013]